lendle/TargetedLearning.jl/docs/user-guide/julia.md

-# Why Julia

-This package is implemented in Julia for mainly two reason:

-* It's *easy* to write pretty fast code without having to drop into another language like Fortran or C
-* It's *fun*

-For a new user, it's not too hard to pick up if you're coming from a language like python or Matlab or R, which is most likely the case for people reading this.

 # Getting started

 There are some [links](../index.md#installing) on the front page about installing Julia if you haven't done that yet.